bxparks/AceButton/docs/resistor_ladder/README.md

 static const uint8_t BUTTON_PIN = A0;

 // Create 4 AceButton objects, with their virtual pin number 0 to 3.
+The number
+// of buttons does not need to be identical to the number of analog levels.
+You
-static const uint8_t NUM_BUTTONS = 4;
+// can choose to define only a subset of buttons here. static const uint8_t NUM_BUTTONS = 4;
 static AceButton b0((uint8_t) 0);
 static AceButton b1(1);